KEHANG/Processing-Election-Results/README.md

   * If you want to use your own git repository, you can download this using the "zip" button
 3. Open the Election.pde file on your computer with Processing
 4. Press the play button to run it
-5. Modify the `draw()` function to do something more interesting!
-6. Commit the changes to your git repository

 Data
 ----